rasitgokmen/PowerTeam/README.md

 # EE464-Hardware-Project
-Team : Raşit
+Team : Raşit,
-       Asım Reha
+       Asım Reha,
        Alma